DOI-ONRR/blog-nrrd/src/pages/metrics-and-policy/index.md

 * Customized and dynamic user experiences
 * Mobile-first design that scales across varying device sizes.

-The [President’s Management Agenda (PMA), Priority 2]( https://www.performance.gov/pma/cx/) Delivering Excellent, Equitable, and Secure Federal Services and Customer Experience is reflected in M-23-22 and in the following Executive Order and guidance.
+The [President’s Management Agenda (PMA), Priority 2](https://www.performance.gov/pma/cx/) Delivering Excellent, Equitable, and Secure Federal Services and Customer Experience is reflected in M-23-22 and in the following Executive Order and guidance.

 [Executive Order 14058 on Transforming the Customer Experience and Federal Service Delivery to Rebuild Trust in Government](https://www.federalregister.gov/documents/2021/12/16/2021-27380/transforming-federal-customer-experience-and-service-delivery-to-rebuild-trust-in-government) (2021) directs named agencies that are deemed High Impact Service Providers (HISPs) to take specific actions to deliver better federal customer experience.

-OMB further released more detailed guidance to implement this order in [OMB Circular A-11, Section 280 ](https://www.whitehouse.gov/wp-content/uploads/2018/06/s280.pdf).
+OMB further released more detailed guidance to implement this order in [OMB Circular A-11, Section 280](https://www.whitehouse.gov/wp-content/uploads/2018/06/s280.pdf).
 Section 280 requires these HISPs to conduct customer research, collect user feedback, to analyze the collected data, and use data driven decision making.
 We are not a HISP but we are committed to providing an excellent customer experience for our users, so we incorporated this guidance into our goals and metrics.

-[The Open, Public, Electronic and Necessary (OPEN) Government Data Act]( https://data.gov/open-gov/)(2019) Act provides a sweeping, government-wide mandate for federal agencies to publish all their information as open data – using standardized, non-proprietary formats.
-Data.gov is the federal government’s open data site and is working to build a comprehensive repository for federal agencies and their datasets.
+[The Open, Public, Electronic and Necessary (OPEN) Government Data Act](https://data.gov/open-gov/)(2019) Act provides a sweeping, government-wide mandate for federal agencies to publish all their information as open data – using standardized, non-proprietary formats.
+[Data.gov](https://data.gov/) is the federal government’s open data site and is working to build a comprehensive repository for federal agencies and their datasets.

 Accessibility is included in the newer digital guidance but we continually reference [Section 508](https://www.section508.gov/) and [Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG22/)(WCAG) 508 requires federal agencies to ensure that information and communication technology (ICT) is accessible to individuals with disabilities (1986,1998).
-Although not a law, the WCAG is a widely recognized set of technical guidelines developed by the World Wide Web Consortium (W3C).
+Although not a law, WCAG is a widely recognized set of technical guidelines developed by the World Wide Web Consortium (W3C).
 WCAG provides a standard for making web content more accessible and is often referenced as a benchmark for digital accessibility compliance.
 WCAG AAA 2.2 is the platinum standard of web accessibility – and we will try to achieve it but acknowledge that it is a lofty goal to reach.

 In addition to the guidance above, we also follow DOI-specific Information Management Technology (IMT) strategic priorities which are aligned to the President’s Management Agenda (PMA), the [DOI FY 2022-2026 Strategic Plan](https://www.doi.gov/sites/doi.gov/files/u.s.-department-of-the-interior-fy-2022-2026-strategic-plan.pdf), the [DOI Information Resource Management (IRM) Strategic Plan](https://www.doi.gov/sites/doi.gov/files/uploads/doi-irm-2020-2025-strategic-plan.pdf), and the FY 2024–2029 IMT Strategic Plan (drafted for publication later this year) are included as part of the overarching strategic priority header.
 The Information Management Technology (IMT) strategic priorities focus on 1.
 Zero Trust Architecture, 2.
 Cybersecurity, 3.
 Customer Experience 4.
 Information Technology Modernization, 5.
 Information Technology Portfolio Management 6.
 Data Management 7.
 Information Technology Workforce.
 We’ve ensured that these priorities are also reflected in our goals and metrics.

 ## Key metrics
-As mentioned earlier in the blog, we’ve categorized our high-level goals into accessibility, content, customer experience, data, outreach and techology.
-We've aligned our metrics specifically with these goals and with the laws and with authorities listed above to streamline the entire process.
+As mentioned earlier in the blog, we categorized our high-level goals into accessibility, content, customer experience, data, outreach, and tech.
+We aligned our metrics specifically with these goals and with the authorities listed above to streamline the entire process.

 ### Accessibility
 <table>